Khomys: Construction

 The body, neck, and head of the instrument are carved from a piece of cedar wood.
 Topchyl-khomys additionally have a piece of animal hide covering the soundboard.

 The traditional khomys has strings made of horsehair tuned in fifths, a neck without frets, and a head with wooden pegs.

-Modern khomys have strings made of nylon or fishing line, and rarely metal.
-The length of the instrument ranges between 700–800 mm.
+Modern khomys have frets and strings made of nylon or fishing line, and rarely metal.
+The length of the instrument ranges between 700 and 800 mm.

 Method of playing

 Traditionally, the khomys is played while sitting, legs crossed, either on the ground or on a felt cloth or animal pelt.
 In this position, the instrument rests with its body on the player's knees.

-Sound is produced by plucking and sliding blows on the strings with the index finger of the right hand.
+Sound is produced by plucking and sliding blows on the strings with the index finger and thumb of the right hand.
 The fingers of the left hand press the upper string to the neck, thereby shortening or lengthening it and thus adjusting the sound's pitch.